holidays/definitions/doc/SYNTAX.md

 The 'limited' selector will only find a match if the supplied date takes place during one of the specified years.
 Multiple years can be specified.

 An array of integers representing years *must* be supplied.
-Individual values will result in an error.
+Providing anything other than an array of integers will result in an error.

 Please note that this is *not* a range!
 This is an array of specific years during which the holiday is active.
 If you need a year range please see the `between` selector below.

 Example: